Matt Silva (soccer): Kaya

-Sweden
+Bodens BK

-In February 2016, Silva joined Swedish Division 2 club Bodens BK.
+In February 2016, Silva joined Swedish Division 2 club Bodens.

+Österlen

-In January 2018, Silva signed for Swedish Division 2 club Österlen FF.
-After the season, he trialed with Trelleborgs FF,Mjällby AIF and Mjällby AIF.
+In January 2018, Silva signed for Swedish Division 2 club Österlen.
+After the season, he trialed with Trelleborg and Mjällby but didn't signed a contract with any of the club.

-Canada
+York9

-Silva returned to Canada and signed for Canadian Premier League club York9 on February 1, 2019.
-He made his debut for the club on July 17 against Pacific FC.
-York9 secured a 2-1 victory.
+Silva returned to Canada and signed for Canadian Premier League club York 9 FC on 1 February 2019.
+He made his debut for the club on July 17 against Pacific.
+York9 secured a 2–1 victory.
 Though expected to be the starting goalkeeper when he signed, Silva spent most of the 2019 season backing up first choice goalkeeper Nathan Ingham, and his debut against Pacific turned out to be his only game of the season.
-On November 15, 2019, the club announced that Silva would not be returning for the 2020 season.
+On 15 November 2019, the club announced that Silva would not be returning for the 2020 season.

+Valour

-On June 16, 2020, Valour FC announced they had signed Silva to a deal.
+On 16 June 2020, Valour FC announced they had signed Silva to a deal.
 He did not make an appearance in the shortened 2020 season, but was still re-signed for 2021.
 In 2021 he finally got to see the pitch for Valour, but was still the firm second choice goalkeeper behind Jonathan Sirois.
 Still, Silva wanted and believed he was capable of being a starting goalkeeper.
-However, all clubs in the CPL already had a set first choice keeper, so he decided he would have to leave Canada.
+However, all clubs in the league already had a set first choice keeper, so he decided he would have to leave Canada.
 In January 2022, Valour declined Silva's contract option for 2022.

-Return to Philippines
+United City

-In 2022, he joined Philippines Football League club United City.
-With United City he featured in the AFC Champions League, where he made one of the top five saves of the group stage.
-However, his team was a heavy underdog and was eliminated in the group stage.
+On 14 March 2022, Silva joined Philippines Football League club United City.
+With United City, he featured in the 2022 AFC Champions League, where he made one of the top five saves of the group stage making two appearances against Australian side Melbourne City and Korean club Jeonnam Dragons.
+However, his team was eliminated in the group stage.
 Despite this, he also experienced success with United City, featuring twice in the club's cup run that saw them win the Copa Paulino Alcantara for the first time in club history.
 Although happy with the trophy win, Silva would move on from the Philippines shortly after.